agdturner/mxg/README.md

 MXG is built, packaged and deployed using [Node](https://nodejs.org/) and [Parcel](https://parceljs.org/).
 The main source code is [TypeScript](https://www.typescriptlang.org/).
 There are also [JSON](https://www.json.org/json-en.html) configuration files and a [Web Worker](https://en.wikipedia.org/wiki/Web_worker) [JavaScript](https://en.wikipedia.org/wiki/JavaScript) file.

-The 3D rendering of any molecules with coordinates is provided by 3DMol.js which incorporates code from GLmol, Three.js, and jQuery and is licensed under a BSD-3-Clause license.
-For more details on 3DMol.js please visit the GitHub repository:

 MXG uses 3DMol.js under a BSD-3-Clause licence to visualise molecules with coordinates.
 For details of 3DMol.js please see the GitHub repository: [https://github.com/3dmol/3Dmol.js](https://github.com/3dmol/3Dmol.js).
 If you use the 3DMol.js visualisations, please cite: Nicholas Rego and David Koes 3Dmol.js: molecular visualization with WebGL Bioinformatics (2015) 31 (8): 1322-1324 doi:10.1093/bioinformatics/btu829.

 MXG uses Big.js under an MIT licence to handle decimal numbers.
 For details of Big.js please see the GitHub repository: [https://mikemcl.github.io/big.js/](https://mikemcl.github.io/big.js/).